 Under the terms of the Scheme's Constitution, the Responsible Entity is entitled to receive management fees.
-The Scheme incurred management fees (inclusive of GST and net of RITC) of 1.175% per annum for Class A and 0.650% per annum for Class E for the year ended 30 June 2024.
+The Scheme incurred management fees (inclusive of GST and net of RITC) of 1.20% per annum for the year ended 30 June 2024.
 The management fees are calculated by reference to the net asset value of the Scheme.